JamesLTaylor/QuantSA/Documentation/pages/home/home_generate_markdown.md

 <https://github.com/JamesLTaylor/QuantSA/tree/master/PrepareRelease>

- * Update the references to the latest binaries of QuantSA.Excel.
  * Update the output folder to the location where  you have the documentation checked out.
  * Compile and run the solution.

-Note that the docs are built officialy by the Travis build described [here](/home_builds.html).
+Note that the docs are built officialy by the Travis build described [here](home_builds.html).